Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 }

-5. Load the OpenCV Android library in onCreate() function:
+5. Load the OpenCV library in the onCreate() method:

 private BaseLoaderCallback mLoaderCallback = new BaseLoaderCallback(this) {